Skip to content

 • How is the data validated

-Security: While a broader IT security policy is likely to address data security, you may also provide guidance in a data governance policy.
+Security: While a broader IT security policy is likely to address data security practices, you may also provide guidance on security measures in a data governance policy.
 Key details include:

 • Management of records and content